 Spike had a navigating career spanning 13 years in the Merchant and Royal Navies.
 After completing his seagoing career, Spike then worked in the publishing and educational markets gaining considerable commercial experience.
 In 1998, Spike joined Kelvin Hughes as an Area Sales Manager and appointed to General Manager - Asia in 2001.

 Working and living in Singapore, Spike led Kelvin Hughes through a period of high growth for the Company in the Far Eastern maritime market before returning to the head office un the United Kingdom as Director of Sales and Marketing in 2007.
 Spike has provided commercial leadership to expand the Company's addressable markets in the commercial marine radar and navigation equipment, maritime defence and coastal surveillance radar sensor market sectors.

 Barry joined Kelvin Hughes in 2004 as Technical Development Manager with the specific objective to develop a solid state navigation radar product of comparable cost to existing magnetron based technology.
 This led to the launch of the highly innovative SharpEye™ radar.

-As Director of the Surveillance Business and following the first commercial maritime navigation applications, Barry has led the business into new markets including coastal surveillance, avian detection and on land security applications.
+As Director of the Surveillance Business and following the first commercial maritime navigation applications, Barry has led the business into new markets including coastal surveillance, avian detection and security applications.
 In July 2011, Barry was presented with a prestigious Navigation Award by His Royal Highness the Duke of Edinburgh for Technical Achievement from the Council of the Royal Institute of Navigation (RIN) for his work in leading the design of the SharpEye™ radar.

 Previously Barry worked as a senior engineering figure for blue chip defence companies and provided technical and managerial leadership on a number of high profile defence programmes within Alenia Marconi Systems and BAE Systems.